 d.
 Once they are admitted to the University, international students will have access to the same range of courses and support services on the same basis as other students.

 3. Financial Support

 a.
 International students who are admitted and enrolled may encounter financial emergencies and the University will provide financial assistance as needed and where possible.

 b.
 The University will develop a program of international admission scholarships using its own resources and support from external sources; these scholarships will be awarded on the basis of both exceptional academic merit and financial need.

 c.
-The Report of the Vice-Provost, Students on Student Financial Support, submitted annually to governance for information, will include data on the support provided to international students.
+The Report of the Vice-Provost, Strategic Enrolment Management on Student Financial Support, submitted annually to governance for information, will include data on the support provided to international students.

 Approved by Governing Council on March 30, 2005 to replace the Policy on Foreign Students, approved by Governing Council on June 25, 1987